AnyBody/ammr/Docs/Installation.rst

 How to get the AMMR
 -------------------

+The newest version of the *AnyBody Model Repository* (AMMR) comes bundled with the AnyBody Modeling System.

+.. note:: The Repository files are not installed during the AnyBody installation
+    because they must be available independently (not shared) for every user of the computer

-The newest version of the AnyBody Model Repository (AMMR) comes bundled with the AnyBody Modeling System.
-To get a fresh copy of the AMMR select the "Demo" tab in the AnyBody Assistent window that pops up when AnyBody starts:
+To get a fresh copy of the AMMR select the "Demo" tab in the AnyBody Assistent window that opens when AnyBody starts:

 .. image:: _static/Installation-anybodyassistent.png